Sample-path large deviations for unbounded additive functionals of the reflected random walk: Introduction

 There are several related works that deal with large deviations for the area under the waiting time sequence in a busy period.
 But they focus on queue length as in \cite{blanchet2013large}, or assume that the moment generating function of the increment is finite everywhere, as in \cite{duffy2014large}.
-None of these works obtain sample path results.
+None of these works obtain sample-path results.
 Instead, we do not assume that the moment generating function of the service times or inter-arrival times is finite everywhere.
-To handle this level of generality, we employ recently developed sampled path LDP's \cite{borovkov2013large, borovkov2014large, vysotsky}.
+To handle this level of generality, we employ recently developed sampled-path LDP's \cite{borovkov2013large, borovkov2014large, vysotsky}.
 This level of generality requires us to put in a substantial amount of work to rule out discontinuous solutions of the functional optimization problems that appear in the large deviations analysis.

-Another hurdle in developing tail asymptotics for the additive functional in a busy period (reported in Theorems~\ref{subexpbusyperiod-zero} and \ref{subexpbusyperiod-steadystate}), is the fact that the functional describing the area under the busy period is not continuous.
+Another hurdle in developing tail asymptotics for the additive functional in a busy period (reported in Theorems~\ref{subexpbusyperiod-zero} and \ref{subexpbusyperiod-steadystate}) is the fact that the functional describing the area under the busy period is not continuous.
 To deal with this, we exploit path properties of the most probable---in asymptotic sense--trajectories of the busy period along with the continuity of the area functional over a fixed time horizon.
 In particular, we rigorously show how to approximate the area over the busy period (which has a random endpoint) with the area over a large, {\em fixed} horizon.
 This is counter-intuitive at first, because the former approach allows one to remove the reflection operator.
 However, the latter approach does not have a first passage time (which is a discontinuous function) as horizon, and this turns out to carry more weight.
-In an earlier version of our proof, we attempted to exploit that the most likely path leading to a large area is concave, as the area functional is continuous at such paths.
-Though we obtain concavity as a by-product of our analysis (extending an idea from \cite{duffy2010most}, who study a related problem), our method does not rely on this property, and can therefore be extended to situations where the optimal path is not concave; we will exhibit this in more detail in a forthcoming study where we consider additive functionals of diffusion processes.
+The proof of our sample-path LDP is provided in Section~\ref{samplepathproofs}.
+Section~\ref{sec:firstproofsection} focuses on the technical details behind deriving the tail asymptotics for the area under a busy period.
+The paper is closed with two appendices covering auxilary duality results for Markov chains as well as large deviations results.